ChansaRazz/ESP32-DataLogger-GoogleSheet/README.md

 # ESP32-DataLogger-GoogleSheet

-project ini berkolaborasi dengan teman kuliah saya : Azizah, Chansa
+This project is in collaboration with my college friends: : Azizah, Chansa

-Proyek inovatif ini merangkul teknologi Internet of Things (IoT) dengan menggabungkan perangkat ESP32 untuk menciptakan sebuah "sensor data logger".
-ESP32 akan menjadi otak dari proyek ini, mengumpulkan data dari berbagai sensor atau sumber informasi, dan secara otomatis mentransmisikannya ke Google Sheets.
-Melalui integrasi yang mulus, data tersebut dapat dengan mudah dimonitor, dianalisis, dan divisualisasikan dalam bentuk spreadsheet.
+This innovative project embraces Internet of Things (IoT) technology by combining the power of ESP32 to create a "sensor data logger."
+The ESP32 serves as the brain of the project, collecting data from various sensors or sources and automatically transmitting it to Google Sheets.
-Sebuah solusi pintar untuk memantau dan merekam data secara efisien, proyek ini membuka pintu untuk pemantauan real-time dan analisis historis dengan menggunakan teknologi yang canggih namun mudah digunakan.
+Through seamless integration, the data can be easily monitored, analyzed, and visualized in spreadsheet form.
+A smart solution for efficiently monitoring and recording data, this project opens doors to real-time monitoring and historical analysis using sophisticated yet user-friendly technology.

 Thanks